DataDog/integrations-core/redisdb/README.md

   logs_enabled: true
   ```

-* Add this configuration setup to your `redisdb.d/conf.yaml` file to start collecting your Redis Logs:
+* Add this configuration block to your `redisdb.d/conf.yaml` file to start collecting your Redis Logs:

   ```
     logs: